madnight/blog/source/_drafts/coq-tutorial.md

 {% endraw %}

 Coq is a proof management system that provides a formal language to write mathematical definitions, executable algorithms, and theorems together with an environment for semi-interactive development of machine-checked proofs.
-This tutorial will guide you through the process of installing Coq on Windows, Mac, and Linux, and then how to write a simple proof using Coqtop REPL.
-If you come from Haskell, you can think of Coq like GHC and Coqtop like GHCi.
+This tutorial will guide you through the process of installing Coq on Windows, Mac, and Linux, and then how to write a simple proof using coqtop. coqtop is the Read-Eval-Print Loop (REPL) for Coq.
+It allows you to interactively develop proofs.
+If you come from Haskell, you can think of Coq like GHC and coqtop like GHCi.

 # Installing Coq

 * Installing Coq on **Windows**

-   - Download the Windows installer from the Coq website (https://coq.inria.fr/download).
+   - Download and run the Windows installer from the Coq website (https://coq.inria.fr/download).
-   - Run the installer and follow the instructions.
-The installer will guide you through the process and install Coq and CoqIDE (the integrated development environment for Coq).

 * Installing Coq on **Mac**